bhschott/QSM_tools/QSMbox_bugfix/Bugfixes_QSMbox.md

 3. Corrected memory management in mexMGv6.cpp:

+To avoid memory management errors in the mexMGv6 mex file, the following steps were needed:

 The most recent version of mexMG (v6) was not part of the QSMbox bundle and downloaded from here: https://github.com/nosarthur/LBV